Saturday, October 5, 2019: It’s our 19th Annual Southern California English Country Dance Ball with Dancing Master TBA and featuring music by TBA.

 California Dance Co-operative

-Culver City English Country Dance
+Culver City English Country Dance (an affiliate of the California Dance Co-Operative)

 The Playford-to-the-Present Ball has a fine history of callers and musicians who have conspired to bring that special combination of sound and movement together for delightful and memorable events.